jfzo/Multiview-clustering/README.md

 ## Running the experiments

 Be aware of adding the data directory parameter in [`line 187`](https://github.com/jfzo/Multiview-clustering/blob/72f9a28c8c80ad4c40eb8792e3910b7476d04bce/experiments_parallel.py#L187) of file experiments_parallel.py.
-See also the other experimental settings in the same fiel.
+See also the other experimental settings in the same file.

 Then execute: